bsnes-emu/bsnes/docs/guides/shaders.md

 or any other visual effect.

-The available video shaders are listed in the "Video Shaders" submenu of
+The available video shaders are listed in the "Video Shaders" sub-menu of
 [the Settings menu](../interface/higan.md#the-settings-menu).
 Which shaders are available depends on
 [video driver](drivers.md#video) higan is configured to use.